-Don’t stop there though!
+Don’t stop with our baked pumpkin donuts with glaze though!
 You can bake donuts of all kinds with this same pan too.
 If you want to get the kiddos involved you should.
 We used one of our popular cake mix recipes and did just that the other weekend.

 We love 2 ingredient pumpkin muffins as regular or in a mini muffin pan.

 We have made chocolate cake mix donuts before.
 If you wanted more of a Fall flare, use spice cake mix instead of chocolate with some pumpkin pie spice and follow the recipe highlighted above.

 Make an evening of it.
 Allow the kids to spoon on some frosting and a bunch of different candies on top.
 Makes for a yummy and fun afternoon for everyone.

 Do not refrigerate them, they’ll dry out that way.
 It isn’t necessary either so instead wrap them individually in plastic wrap, then into a freezer bag together.
 Kept on the countertop they will keep moist for up to 4 days.

 Sure!
 If you buy or make a bunch but can’t eat them all then allow them to cool and wrap in plastic wrap.
 Stack them in a gallon freezer bag until full and zip closed.
 Freeze flat and take out one at a time.